nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 ::: tip
-Sometimes plugins are pretty small in size since they just "wrap" other libraries that contains the business logic.
-In this case the "google analytics" code is contained in the enhanceAppFile.js.
-Have a look at it you you want to see how it's wrapped
+Sometimes plugins are pretty small in size since they just "wrap" other libraries that contain the business logic.
+In this case, the "google analytics" code is contained in the enhanceAppFile.js.
+Have a look at it you want to see how it's wrapped
 :::